 When using the Gonstead Chiropractic Technique, five criteria are used to detect the presence of vertebral subluxation.

-1: Visualization - Chiropractors are experts at looking subtle changes in posture and movement that could indicate any spinal problems.
+1: Visualization – Chiropractors are experts at looking at subtle changes in posture and movement that could indicate any spinal problems.

 3: Static Palpation - Static palpation is performed when the spine is in a stationary position.
 A process where the chiropractor feels the patient's spine for the presence of any abnormal texture or tightness in the muscles or various tissues in the back.

-5 - X-Ray Analysis - X-Rays provide your chiropractor with a visual image of your entire spine structure.
-These full spine radiographs are helpful in evaluating posture, vertebral misalignments, joint and disc integrity, and other important information.
+5 – X-Ray Analysis – X-Rays provide your chiropractor with a visual image of your entire spine structure.
+These full-spine radiographs are helpful in evaluating posture, vertebral misalignments, joint and disc integrity, and other important information.